subsquid/docs/docs/tutorials/create-a-wasm-processing-squid.md

 ```bash
 make codegen
 ```
-They generated entity classes can be found under `src/model/generated`.
+The generated entity classes can be found under `src/model/generated`.

 To generate the database migrations matching the schema, we first drop the existing database and the existing migrations: